 EMDR: Eye Movement Desensitization & Reprocessing is a specialized trauma treatment.

-Somatic Experiencing Beginning Year: Pursuing 3 year certification track for this body-oriented trauma treatment.
+Somatic Experiencing Intermediate Year: Pursuing 3 year certification track for this body-oriented trauma treatment.

 Currently under supervision and accruing hours and training toward sex therapy certification.